wtchen/datatools-ui/docs/user/otp-deployment.md

 4. In the value field, paste the `DNS Name` of the load balancer instance above.
 5. Click `Create`.

-### Configure a load balancer in Data Tools
+## Configure the S3 bucket and load balancer in Data Tools

-1. Login to `Data Tools > Home > Admin > Deployment Servers`, and add a new deployment server with the `Use ELB` option checked.
+1. Login to `DataTools > Home > Admin > Deployment Servers`, and add a new deployment server.

+* Give the server a descriptive name.
+* The public URL, or the URL where the UI is accessible, is based on the CNAME you created for the CloudFront server (e.g., `https://otp-mod-ui.ibi-transit.com`).
+* The S3 bucket name is the one you specified in `Create an S3 bucket` above. (where Data Tools will share files with the OTP servers)
+* Check the ELB option.

 2. From the `AWS Load Balancer` view, select the load balancer to use for deployment, and look at values under the `Description` tab.
-3. Fill the Data Tools server ELB-specific properties:
+3. Fill the ELB-specific properties in Data Tools:
 * For `Subnet ID`, enter the first portion of the first AWS availability zone, e.g. if the zone value is `subnet-0123456789 - us-east-xx`, only enter `subnet-0123456789`.
 * For `Security Group ID`, enter the security group of the AWS load balancer that supports HTTP, HTTPS, and SSH, e.g. `sg-0123456789abcdef`.
 4. From the `AWS IAM Dashboard > Roles`, pick a role to assign to the deployment servers.
 Open the role details in AWS.